myselfadityaranjan/cura-Swin-UNETR-bts/README.md

 - [ ] Develop a minimal Streamlit or Gradio web demo for public model testing.
 - [ ] Write lightweight unit tests for dataset loading, transforms, and inference modules.

+# License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.